 Humanities Engage calls for proposals from Humanities Ph.D. students who will partner with a faculty sponsor to develop new collections-based modules to be integrated in existing undergraduate courses.
-Mentored by their faculty collaborator, and working closely as well with librarians, archivists, or curators, this funded opportunity will afford doctoral students valuable opportunities to gain leadership experience in curricular development, digital pedagogy strategies, and collaborative skills.
+Mentored by their faculty collaborator, and working closely as needed with librarians, archivists, or curators, this funded opportunity will afford doctoral students valuable opportunities to gain leadership experience in curricular development, pedagogy strategies, and collaborative skills.

 The focus of this Humanities Engage strand is to develop new modules to be integrated in courses that previously did not involve engagement with collections.

-2) Proposal (max.
+A. Proposal (max.
 2 pages).
 Please address:

-- prior pedagogical experience, especially collections-based and/or in digital pedagogical strategies, and motivation to be considered for this opportunity
+- prior pedagogical experience, especially collections-based and/or in pedagogical strategies, and motivation to be considered for this opportunity

-- course title and number, instructor of record (the faculty collaborator), when next scheduled to be taught;
+- course title and number, instructor of record (the faculty collaborator), when next scheduled to be taught

 - overview of the course as previously taught and rationale for developing a new collections-based module as part of the revised course; explanation of how integration of the new module will enhance student-engagement and learning outcomes